gyshan/gyshan.github.io/_posts/2018-04-16-solved-SSL-connect-error.md

   - Bioinformatics
 ---

 Today, I tried to install an R package: [facets](https://github.com/mskcc/facets).
-During installation, I got stucked by SSL connect error and the error code is as follows.
+During installation, I got stuck by SSL connect error and the error code is as follows.
 So I tried to install this package locally and got it done.

 {% highlight bash %}
 # Error code